ossf/scorecard/checks/checks.md

 please contribute!
 ## Active

+This check tries to determine if the project is "actively maintained".
 A project which is not active may not be patched, may not have its dependencies patched, or may not be actively tested and used.
+A low score is therefore considered `High` risk.
-So this check tries to determine if the project is still "actively maintained".
-It currently works by looking for commits within the last 90 days, and succeeds if there are at least 2 commits in the last 90 days.
+The check currently works by looking for commits within the last 90 days, and outputs the highest score if there are at least 1 commit/week during this period.

 **Remediation steps**
 - There is *NO* remediation work needed here.
 This is just to indicate your project activity and maintenance commitment.

 ## Automatic-Dependency-Update

 This check tries to determine if a project has dependencies automatically updated.
+Not updating dependencies makes a project vulnerable to known flaws and prone to attacks.
+A low score is therefore considered `High` risk.
 The checks looks for [dependabot](https://dependabot.com/docs/config-file/) or [renovatebot](https://docs.renovatebot.com/configuration-options/).
 This check only looks if it is enabled and does not ensure that it is run and pull requests are merged.

 **Remediation steps**
 - Signup for automatic dependency updates with dependabot or renovatebot and place the config file in the locations that are recommended by these tools.

 ## Binary-Artifacts

 This check tries to determine if a project has binary artifacts in the source repository.
-These binaries could be compromised artifacts.Building from the source is recommended.
+Binaries are a threat to auditability and vulnerability management.
+In addition, a binary could be compromised or malicious.
+A low score is therefore considered `High` risk.

 **Remediation steps**
 - Remove the binary artifacts from the repository.
+- Build from source.

 ## Branch-Protection

-Branch protection allows defining rules to enforce certain workflows for branches, such as requiring a review or passing certain status checks.
-This check would work only when the token has [Admin access](https://github.community/t/enable-branch-protection-get-api-without-admin/14197) to the repository.
+[Branch protection](https://docs.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) allows defining rules to enforce certain workflows for branches, such as requiring a review or passing certain status checks.
+Branch protection ensures compromised contributors cannot  intentionally inject malicious code.
+A low score is therefore considered `High` risk.
+This check determines if the default and release branches are protected with GitHub's branch protection settings.
+The check only works when the token has [Admin access](https://github.community/t/enable-branch-protection-get-api-without-admin/14197) to the repository.
 This check determines if the default and release branches are protected.
-More specifically, the checks for AllowForcePushes (disabled), AllowDeletions (disabled),  EnforceAdmins (enabled), RequireLinearHistory (enabled), RequiredStatusChecks (enabled and must have non-empty context enabled), RequiredPullRequestReviews (>=1), DismissStaleReviews (enabled), RequireCodeOwnerReviews (enabled).

 **Remediation steps**
 - Enable branch protection settings in your source hosting provider to avoid force pushes or deletion of your important branches.